OleHolmNielsen/Niflheim_system/docs/Slurm_database.rst

 **IMPORTANT**:
-When performing a Slurm_ **major version** upgrade, the slurmdbd_ upgrade process will temporarily create database table copies which **require twice the amount of database disk space**!
+When performing a Slurm_ **major version** upgrade, the slurmdbd_ upgrade process will temporarily create database table copies which **require twice the amount of normal database disk space**!

 This will make the folder ``/var/lib/mysql/slurm_acct_db`` grow to 2 times the normal size, and therefore it is mandatory for the file system to have more than enough space for this!
 When the slurmdbd_ upgrade has completed, the temporary tables will be deleted again.